Chaotic tracial dynamics: Lifting via classification

 \subsubsection{Representing measures}

-Since $T(A)$ is a Choquet simplex, every $\tau\in T(A)$ is represented by a unique Borel probability measure $\mu=\mu_\tau$ supported on $X$; that is, $\mu$ is the unique measure on $X$ such that
+Since $T(A)$ is a Choquet simplex, every $\tau\in T(A)$ is represented by a unique Borel probability measure $\mu=\mu_\tau$ supported on $X_A=\partial_e(T(A))$; that is, $\mu$ is the unique measure on $X_A$ such that

-(The metric $d$ on $X$ can then be extended to all of $T(A)$ via a choice of Wasserstein metric between representing measures; see \cite[\S2]{Jacelon:2021vc}).
+(The metric $d$ on $X_A$ can then be extended to all of $T(A)$ via a choice of Wasserstein metric between representing measures; see \cite[\S2]{Jacelon:2021vc}).

-In fact, since $A$ is algebraically simple, every continuous affine functional $f\colon T(A)\to\mathbb{R}$ is of the form $f=\hat a$ for some self-adjoint element $a\in A$; see \cite[Theorem 9.3]{Lin:2007qf}, which is stated for simple, unital $\cs$-algebras only to invoke \cite[Corollary 6.4]{Cuntz:1979fv}, which is valid more generally for $\cs$-algebras that are algebraically simple.
-In this case, the defining property (\ref{eqn:rep1}) of the representing measure $\mu$ is therefore
+In fact, every continuous affine functional $f\colon T(A)\to\mathbb{R}$ is of the form $f=\hat a$ for some self-adjoint element $a\in A$ (see \cite[Theorem 9.3]{Lin:2007qf}, whose use of \cite[\S2]{Cuntz:1979fv} does not even require simplicity).
+The defining property (\ref{eqn:rep1}) of the representing measure $\mu$ is therefore